 Co-op Reference Letters Guide

 Every co-op board will require prospective buyers to submit reference letters as part of their application.
 You'll typically need to submit at least 2 personal reference letters, and might also be asked for professional, employer, and landlord reference letters as well.
-Below we'll discuss how they should be formatted, and provide samples so that you can ace your board package.
+Below, we'll discuss how they should be formatted and provide co-op reference letter samples so that you can ace your board package.

 A co-op reference letter is a letter provided to a co-op board that attests to a person's good moral character.
 Co-op boards typically require reference letters as part of the application process, as they use them to determine if an individual would be a good neighborhood and welcome addition to their community.
 Co-op reference letters can be provided by friends, acquaintances, colleagues, employers, former landlords, or financial institutions that the applicant does business with.